StygianBlues/geomyidae/CGI.md

 	S: Hello my friend.

-DYNAMIC CGI
+## DYNAMIC CGI

 For using  dynamic CGI, the  file needs to  end in »dcgi«,  which will switch on  the interpretation of the  returned lines by the  server.
-The interpreted for- mat is the same as in the *.gph files.
+The interpreted for- mat is the same as in the .gph files.

 	% cat test.dcgi
 	#!/bin/sh
 	echo "[1|Some link|/somewhere|server|port]"
 	%

-Here geomyidae will interpret the *.gph format and return the valid gopher menu item.
+Here  geomyidae will  interpret the  .gph format  and return  the valid gopher menu item.

 	S: 1Some link	/somewhere	gopher.r-36.net	70

 For outputting  large texts and  having minor hassles with  the content, prepend »t« to every line beginning with »t« or all lines:

 	% cat filereader.dcgi
 	#!/bin/sh
 	cat bigfile.txt | sed 's,^t,&&,'

+## ENVIRONMENT VARIABLES

+Please see the manpage geomyidae(8) for all variables and their content.

 Have fun!